Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 # RANS_pipe
 RANS code to solve turbulent flows over a flat plate or through a pipe and channel with variable properties as a function of temperature only ([low mach number approximation](https://ccse.lbl.gov/Research/LowMach/lowMach.html)).
 Periodic bounday conditions at the inlet and outlet will produce fully developed profiles that can be used as a inlet boundary condition for a developing flow with heating (either isoflux or isothermal boundary condition).
 ## Mesh
-The rans simulation supports a non-equidistant mesh in wall-normal direction as well as streamwise direction with refinement where the boundary conditions change.
+The code supports a non-equidistant mesh in wall-normal direction as well as streamwise direction with refinement where the boundary conditions change.

 <img src="https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/raw/blstart/notebooks/non-equidistant.svg?sanitize=true"
      style="float: center; margin-right: 10px;" />